MosesSupposes/Purescript-By-Example/text/chapter4.md

 The keyword `do` introduces a block of code which uses do notation.
 The block consists of expressions of a few types:

 - Expressions which bind elements of an array to a name.
 These are indicated with the backwards-facing arrow `<-`, with a name on the left, and an expression on the right whose type is an array.
 - Expressions which do not bind elements of the array to names.
-The last line `pure [i, j]` is an example of this kind of expression.
+The `do` *result* is an example of this kind of expression and is illustrated in the last line, `pure [i, j]`.
 - Expressions which give names to expressions, using the `let` keyword.

 This new notation hopefully makes the structure of the algorithm clearer.
 If you mentally replace the arrow `<-` with the word "choose", you might read it as follows: "choose an element `i` between 1 and n, then choose an element `j` between `i` and `n`, and return `[i, j]`".